d-oit/Roo-CodeDev/docs/ocr-implementation2.md

 # OCR Implementation Details

-This document describes the technical implementation of OCR features in Roo Code using Mistral's document understanding capabilities.
+This document describes the technical implementation of OCR features in Roo Code using the document understanding capabilities of OCR-capable models.

 ## Architecture Overview

 ### 1. Command Interface

-The OCR functionality is accessible through the `/process` command in chat:
+The OCR functionality is accessible through the `/process` command in chat (only visible when OCR API is configured):

 ```
 /process <file> [options]